Forward-Nexus/fwdai-pro/pro-os/user-docs/user-guide/workspace-usage-guide.md

 - ❌ No clear status tracking

 ### With Workspaces:
-- ✅ All collaboration in one place
-- ✅ Complete context preserved
+- ✅ AI context preserved between threads
+- ✅ Complete decision history
-- ✅ Clear ownership and status
+- ✅ Thread references (context switching)
-- ✅ Easy handoffs between experts
+- ✅ Expert collaboration notes
-- ✅ Decision history tracked
+- ✅ References to deliverables (not duplicates!)
-- ✅ Progress visible on whiteboards
+- ✅ Token efficient (AI shorthand encouraged)
+- ✅ **You never read these** (ask AI in chat if you need info)

 ---